Placer seeks funding applications for North Lake Tahoe tourism development projects, committee members to evaluate them

 “Our Board is excited by the enthusiasm of so many to participate in the new CAP committee,” said Cindy Gustafson, CEO of the North Lake Tahoe Resort Association.
 “We encourage all those interested in supporting tourism infrastructure projects, to apply for the remaining seats on the committee."

 Applications for grant funding are due by March 30 at noon.
-More information about the criteria for funding projects and the application for funding is available here.
+More information about the criteria for funding projects and the application for funding (PDF) is available.